 Recommendations:

-Given the absence of studies evaluating pharmacological prevention of delirium in cancer patients, no evidence based recommendations are proposed [V, C].
+Given the absence of studies evaluating pharmacological prevention of delirium in cancer patients, no evidence-based recommendations are proposed [V, C].

 Readers are referred to other published guidelines that examine the evidence for pharmacological prevention of delirium in adult patients [69].